uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 As organizations scale, the objectives of most middle managers become highly specialized, insular, near-sighted and uninspiring.
 If your major relationship is with one of those, you'll be trusted -  with the upkeep of their one-island empire - is that in line with your goals?

 **What can the trust-giver provide to enable the success of the relationship?** Most organizations exhibit major flaws in terms of processes and structure.
 A very common example is overindulgence in red-tape.
-The major question here is whether the trust-giver can relax enough of those constraints to enable your success?
+Can the trust-giver can relax enough of those constraints to enable your success?

 **Alignment of values**: An extremely common value for people to disagree on – should one optimize for advancing major business goals or for personal loyalty?